ewhacll/ewhacll.github.io/_media/2021-02-28-radio-realmomrealtalk.md

 <br>
 <b>How do you see “English academy syndrome’ happening just in Korea?</b><br>
 - In other countries, they also have bilingual immersion schools for bilingual education which is a good thing.
 If a child is exposed to a rich language environment, the child will have a richer experience in many different perspectives such as cognitive, emotional, and cultural. <br>
 - Also, it will enhance children’s brain development.
-The way we convey the teaching method to our kids will matter.</p><br>
+The way we convey the teaching method to our kids will matter.<br>
 <br>
 <b>Parents in other countries also start English early for their children but the stress levels and entrance procedures aren’t as complicated.
 How do you see stressful situations affect children when they are under lots of competition?</b><br>
 - Children cannot learn efficiently when they are under stress because their brain will not activate well enough.
 Even though they will eventually learn something, it will not be an optimal situation where their brain is well activated and motivated.<br>